We must have often heard one question: Where do you see yourself in the next 5 years?

 - Add proper time frames

-- Add buffers in your goals
+- Add buffers to your goals

 - Always consult your team to come up with the most relevant vision statement